terrordayvg/Authentication-of-QKD/README.rst

 Necessary library modifications!
 -----

-In the folder **"Modified_libraries"** are the updated files for perceval and qutip.
+In the folder **"Modified_libraries"** are the updated files for perceval and qutip (changes explained in Modified_libraries/comment.txt).
 In source code you can find the original files at:
     * perceval/components/unitary_components.py (adds the loss of beam splitters and phase shifters according to: arXiv:2311.10613v3)
     * qutip/measurements.py (creates extra protection with the choice of probabilities during Z-basis measurement)